 Consider giving the player with dementia an assistant to help remind them of the rules and when it’s their turn.
 When you work as a team, your encouragement and cues go a long way toward making the experience less intimidating and more enjoyable for the senior.
 Every now and then, ask them to think of their next move on their own, which is sure to provide a greater sense of accomplishment if they win.

-Participating in a game is more fun with other people, and at Cherrywood Pointe, there is a large pool of competition to take on.
-If you have a loved one who is facing challenges with dementia, it’s important to provide them with a living environment that keeps their mind active.
+Participating in a game is more fun with other people, and at the Cherrywood Pointe locations in Minneapolis and the surrounding areas, there is a large pool of competition to take on.
+If you have a loved one in Minneapolis who is facing challenges with dementia, it’s important to provide them with a living environment that keeps their mind active.
+Communicate to them in a way your loved one will understand, and encourage them to show their competitive side!
 Not only is life at Cherrywood Pointe easier for those with dementia, but it also provides new opportunities for mental stimulation.
-Get in touch with our team to learn more about life at Cherrywood Pointe keeps our residents engaged every day.
+Get in touch with our Minneapolis-based team to learn more about life at Cherrywood Pointe keeps our residents engaged every day.